btovar/lobster/hackathon_instructions.md

 You can monitor the work_queue_factory by doing `work_queue_status` while in your conda environment.
 You can monitor the lobster process status by doing `lobster status [lobster working dir path]`.

 After the jobs are completed, check the output.
-In general, lobster output is stored in `hadoop`.
-For this simple config, there should be an `output*.root` file stored in `/hadoop/store/user/USERNAME/lobster_test_*/ttH` that is roughly 8 MB.
+In general, lobster output is stored in `cephfs`.
+For this simple config, there should be an `output*.root` file stored in `/cms/cephfs/data/store/user/USERNAME/lobster_test_*/ttH` that is roughly 8 MB.

 # Setting up a CMSSW environment for the simple example
 For the simple.py script, we're using CMSSW_10_6_26.
 There are two options: